hannahkiesow/hannahkiesow.github.io/_pages/about.md

 Besides that, most of my life consists of brewing the right cup of coffee, travel, browsing interior design blogs and anything DIY.
 <br>
 <br>
-If you happen to live in Nordrhein Westfalia, check out NEURD, an organization for undergrad and graduate students in the fields of computational neuroscience, cognitive psychology, and related fields.
-NEURD is a platform where we can exchange and discuss ideas and projects, provide support for each other and network with other early career scientists.
+If you happen to live in NRW, check out NEURD, an organization I co-founded with like-minded scientists for undergrad and graduate students in the fields of computational neuroscience, cognitive psychology, and related fields.
+NEURD is a platform where we can exchange and discuss ideas and projects, provide support and network with other early career scientists.